Start the budgeting process by creating a budget workbook.

 You have the option to filter the levels in the budget or apply a filter to the whole hierarchy.
 So rather than have one large budget, you could create multiple, smaller budgets instead, then publish each one to the same stream.

-(Optional) Add a level: Click Add level and select the dimension you want to add as another level in the budget hierarchy.
+Click Add level and select the dimension you want to add, such as Region, Branch, or Sale Rep. By default, there is where the workflow will sit unless you add other levels.
 You can add up to five additional levels to sit under the highest level.
 The maximum number of levels any budget can have is six.
-The last level determines where the workflow sits.
 If you do not add levels now, you can add more levels later.

 (Optional) Apply a level filter: Click the Filter dimensions button next to the level and select the entities you want to include, then click out of the entity list to apply your selection.